 Private IP range with optional VPN connection

-Shield and internal DNS
+Shield on Cloud Next and internal DNS

 Currently, Shield on Cloud Next does not support resolution to your internal DNS servers.
 While Shield on Cloud Next gives you access to your internal network through a VPN gateway, your network systems are only accessible through IP.
 Therefore, if you have a service or site in your internal network that changes IP addresses and resolves to an internal-only DNS, the system does not resolve the domain for that service or site.